 This broad interest manifests itself differently depending on the interests of each scientist in our group.
 Each group member is encouraged to follow their own unique scientific curiosities, regardless of what path it leads them on.
 This scientific diversity is intentionally designed, leading to unexpected discoveries that can revolutionize entire fields.
 By exposing data to an interdisciplinary set of diverse eyes, we can each better contextualize our data and maximize the impact of our discoveries.

-There are currently seven major projects ongoing in the lab:
+There are currently eight major projects ongoing in the lab: